A brute-force search for R-symmetric Wess-Zumino models: The data structure of models

 safisfying the R-symmetry constraint

-Therefore models can be equivalently labeled with $\hat{I}$ if $\hat{A}$ has been recorded at first.
+Therefore models can be equivalently labeled with $\hat I$ if $\hat A$ has been recorded at first, and the polynomial form of $W$ can be constructed through \eqref{eq:3-01} and \eqref{eq:3-05}.
 Note that $m$, the number of non-zero terms in $W$, can vary in different models, while $M$, the number of all possible monomials up to cubic, is solely determined by $N$.

-In the dataset, we record each model as its corresponding array of R-charges $\hat{r}$.
-R-charges $r_i$ in $\hat{r}$ are sorted so that R-charges $2$, $0$ and $- 2$ come first, followed by other R-charges in ascending order of their absolute values, with the positive R-charges preceding the negative R-charges if their absolute values are the same, i.e.:
+In the dataset, we record each model as its corresponding array of R-charges $\hat r \in \{ \hat r^{(p)} \}$.
+R-charges $r_i$ in $\hat r$ are sorted so that R-charges $2$, $0$ and $- 2$ come first, followed by other R-charges in ascending order of their absolute values, with the positive R-charges preceding the negative R-charges if their absolute values are the same, i.e.:

-All possible monomials of $\hat{z}$ up to cubic are recorded as the array of exponents $\hat{A}$.
-Monomials or subarrays of exponents $\hat{A}^I$ in $\hat{A}$ are sorted in ascending order of their values represented in little-endian or the least significant digit first (LSDF) convention, i.e.:
+All possible monomials of $\hat z$ up to cubic are recorded as the array of exponents $\hat A$.
+Monomials or subarrays of exponents $\hat A^I$ in $\hat A$ are sorted in ascending order of their values represented in little-endian or the least significant digit first (LSDF) convention, i.e.:

-The array of indices $\hat{I}$ can be obtained from $\hat{r}$ by including all $I_s$ whose corresponding $\hat{A}^{I_s}$ satisfy \eqref{eq:3-06}.
-Indices $I_s$ in $\hat{I}$ are sorted in ascending order:
+The array of indices $\hat I$ can be obtained from $\hat r$ by including all $I_s$ whose corresponding $\hat{A}^{I_s}$ satisfy \eqref{eq:3-06}.
+Indices $I_s$ in $\hat I$ are sorted in ascending order: